viniciusveigadev/digitalbankapp/README.md

 ## :link: Contributing

-1.Fork it!
+1. Fork it!

-2.Create your feature branch (git checkout -b feature/fooBar)
+2. Create your feature branch (git checkout -b feature/fooBar)

-3.Commit your changes (git commit -am 'feat: add some fooBar')
+3. Commit your changes (git commit -am 'feat: add some fooBar')

-4.Push to the branch (git push origin feature/fooBar)
+4. Push to the branch (git push origin feature/fooBar)

-5.Create a new Pull Request
+5. Create a new Pull Request

 This project is for study purposes too, so send me an email telling me what you are doing and why you are doing it, teach me what you know